What will be your reaction to my salad that contains purple to blue marbles?

 But the good thing is that tomatoes’ sweet and savory taste remains unchanged and is safe to eat, making a healthy ingredient for your salads and sandwiches.

-Besides, these tomatoes contain anthocyanins possessing anti-inflammatory, anti-diabetic, anti-cancer, and blood pressure-reducing effects.
+Besides, these tomatoes contain anthocyanins possessing the health benefits of anti-inflammatory, anti-diabetic, anti-cancer, and blood pressure-reducing effects.

-So, if you want to relish these health benefits, you must grow Purple Tomatoes first.
+So, to relish these health benefits, you must grow Purple Tomatoes first.

 Purple Tomatoes have a green flesh gene that prevents the breaking of chlorophyll and instead forms pheophytin, a brown compound.